-- Annual listing of obligated projects - Coordination and management of CMAQ and STP funding and project selection - Maintain for 2018-2021 TIP, including participating in statewide STIP/TIP coordinators meetings. - Provide technical and planning assistance to and coordination with local jurisdictions and agencies - Staying up to date on changing conformity rules and related air quality concerns.

-• Implementation of Federal Performance measures and other coordination efforts with our state and federal partners as needed
+- Annual listing of obligated projects - Coordination and management of CMAQ and STP funding and project selection - Maintain for 2018-2021 TIP, including participating in statewide STIP/TIP coordinators meetings. - Development of 2021-2024 TIP - Provide technical and planning assistance to and coordination with local jurisdictions and agencies - Staying up to date on changing conformity rules and related air quality concerns. - Implementation of Federal Performance measures and other coordination efforts with our state and federal partners as needed